ptylenda/ironic-packer-template-ubuntu1804-kubernetes-ansible-proxy/README.md

-# ironic-packer-template-ubuntu1804-ansible-proxy
+# ironic-packer-template-ubuntu1804-kubernetes-ansible-proxy

-[Packer](https://www.packer.io/) template for Ubuntu Server 18.04 [Vagrant](https://www.vagrantup.com/) boxes, capable of Ansible provisioning behind a proxy.
-Example playbook for deploying Docker with proxy settings has been provided.
+[Packer](https://www.packer.io/) template for Ubuntu Server 18.04 [Vagrant](https://www.vagrantup.com/) boxes, aimed at deploying Kubernetes node, capable of Ansible provisioning behind a proxy.
+Simple playbook for updating proxy settings has been provided.
 Provisioning uses classical preseed config files (not new Subiquity installer).
 Optimized for building qcow2 images for Ironic using QEMU.

 ## Usage